klaytn/klaytn-docs/docs/dapp/tutorials/count-dapp/README.md

 ## Testing Environment <a id="testing-environment"></a>

-Count BApp is tested in the following environment.
+Count DApp is tested in the following environment.

 * MacOS Mojave 10.14.5
 * Node 10.16.0 \(LTS\)